© Copyright 2021, R. Fleischer

 Next, I obtained some high quality diamond reflective tape samples of the prismatic type and a few pieces of other reflective types and some types of fluorescent tapes.
 All were in various 'colors', such as a sort-of lime-yellow, yellow-orange, white, red, and silver.
 I also obtained some materials that appeared to be very dark, almost or actually black, but appeared as whitish-silverish reflected materials when a car's headlights shown on them.
 These particular materials are already popular with motorcyclists, for use on the rear of saddlebags.

 Initial tests were conducted at night, and then in bright sun, and again when illuminated by incandescent lamps (clear lens), and again when illuminated by 'bluish-white' LED lamps.
 I used both quite minimal light from various angles, including angling the reflective materials.
 Later, as an added test sequence, I used headlights with those annoying blue tinted bulbs.
 It did not take long before I found that many manufacturer's claims were not well-founded (being polite here).
 I decided I had to make my best judgment about the various materials available, and obtain some more, and install and test them.
 Contributions to my website are used for site upkeep and for testing of items, which I usually resell.
-I managed to get most, not all 'samples' for free. https://bmwmotorcycletech.info/donating.htm
+I managed to get most, not all 'samples' for free.
+I, unfortunately, had to pay for my helmet out of my own pocket! https://bmwmotorcycletech.info/donating.htm

 I had recently replaced my overly-old helmet with a very high quality Schuberth helmet with a color very specifically supposed to have highly increased recognition, a fluorescent yellow (I also think it has a tiny amount of green in it) color.
 In order to get a baseline, and some information about height effects and basic recognition and reaction, I very specifically tested that helmet in various ways.

 (1) A black motorcycle with no special lighting.